Steve Cishek: Chicago White Sox

 On January 14, 2020, Cishek signed a one-year deal with the Chicago White Sox.
 With the 2020 Chicago White Sox, Cishek appeared in 22 games, compiling a 0–0 record with 5.40 ERA and 21 strikeouts in 20.0 innings pitched.
 Cishek was designated for the assignment by the White Sox on September 24.
 He was released by the organization on September 28.

 Houston Astros

 On February 9, 2021, Cishek signed a minor league contract with the Houston Astros organization that included an invitation to Spring Training.
 On March 25, 2021, Cishek requested and was granted his release.

 Los Angeles Angels

 On March 29, 2021, Cishek signed a one-year, $1 million contract with the Los Angeles Angels.
+He appeared in 74 games with the Angels and compiled an 0–2 record with a 3.42 ERA and 64 strikeouts in 68.1 innings pitched.

 Washington Nationals

 On March 14, 2022, Cishek signed a one-year contract with the Washington Nationals.
+He made 69 appearances for the Nationals in 2022, recording a 4.21 ERA with 74 strikeouts in 66 1/3 innings pitched.

+On December 30, 2022, Cishek announced his retirement from professional baseball.

 Player profile

 Cishek is primarily a sinkerballer who, despite utilizing a sidearm delivery, is able to throw his sinker with above-average velocity ranging from 91 mph to 94 mph.
 His secondary pitch is a slider in the 82–85 mph range, a pitch he uses more commonly against right-handed hitters.
 Additionally, he has a four-seam fastball and a changeup; he uses the changeup exclusively against left-handed hitters, and that pitch ranges from 83 mph to 86 mph.
 Cishek features his slider liberally in two-strike counts, especially 1–2.